Theatre Royal, Drury Lane: Modern theatre (1812–present)

-The present Theatre Royal in Drury Lane, designed by Benjamin Dean Wyatt on behalf of the committee led by Whitbread, opened on 10 October 1812 with a production of Hamlet featuring Robert Elliston in the title role.
+The present Theatre Royal in Drury Lane, designed by Benjamin Dean Wyatt on behalf of the committee led by Whitbread, opened on 10 October 1812 with a production of Hamlet featuring Robert Elliston in the title role of Prince Hamlet.
 The new theatre made some concessions toward intimacy, seating 3,060 people, about 550 fewer than the earlier building (though this size is still considered an extremely large theatre).
 On 6 September 1817, gas lighting was extended from the audience area to the stage, making it the first British theatre to be gaslit throughout.
 In 1820, the portico that still stands at the theatre's front entrance on Catherine Street was added, and in 1822 the interior underwent a significant remodelling.
 The colonnade running down the Russell Street side of the building was added in 1831.

 Productions relying more on scenery and effects than on dialogue and acting remained commonplace in the new facility.
 The 1823 production of Cataract of the Ganges had a finale featuring a horseback escape up a flowing cataract "with fire raging all around."
 Effects for an 1829 production were produced by hydraulic apparatus that reportedly could discharge 39 tons of water.

 There were those concerned that the theatre was failing in its role as one of the very few permitted to show legitimate drama.
 Management of the theatre after it reopened in 1813 fell to Samuel James Arnold, overseen by an amateur board of directors and a subcommittee focusing on the theatre as a centre for national culture.
 (Lord Byron was briefly on this subcommittee, from June 1815 until leaving England in April 1816.)
 Actor Edmund Kean was the on-stage highlight; like Macklin before him, he made his reputation as Shylock, premiering in the role in 1814.
 Kean remained until 1820 through praise and notorious disputes with local playwrights such as Charles Bucke.